lexlexlexdev/lexlexlex-pi-extensions/README.md

 ## Notes

 - `permission-gates` is a guardrail against accidents, not a sandbox.
-- An earlier experiment added an agent-supplied `explanation` parameter by overriding the `bash` tool.
-It was removed: tool-name registration is last-write-wins across extensions, and other installed packages that also override `bash` (e.g. preview/rendering tools) raced for ownership, making the field unreliable and occasionally deadlocking risky commands.
-The hardened command matching from that effort was kept.
+- `permission-gates` overrides the built-in `bash` tool to carry an optional agent-supplied `explanation` (displayed in gate prompts and tool cards).
+  It is advisory only — commands are never blocked for omitting it.
+Tool registration is last-write-wins across extensions; gates re-asserts bash ownership on session start and before each turn so other bash-overriding packages can't permanently drop the field.